mcbookshelf/bookshelf/modules/@prefabs/README.md

 - **🎨 Tree variations**: each tree type comes in 5 different styles for variety
 - **🌲 Natural look**: trees designed to blend naturally with Minecraft's environment
 - **🔄 Future expansion**: more structure types planned for future updates

-> We are searching for builders to contribute to this bundle.
-If you are interested, please contact us on [Discord](https://discord.gg/MkXytNjmBt) or check the dedicated [GitHub issue](https://github.com/mcbookshelf/bookshelf/issues/303)

 📚 [Read the full documentation](https://docs.mcbookshelf.dev/en/latest/index.html)